 There is nothing like shredding the slopes with your snowboard, your crew, and the fresh powder on the mountains!
 It’s amazing to experience the speed, adrenalin, and feel the sun and wind on your face as you come down the mountain.

 Snowboarding has come a long way since its creation in the 1960s.
-Since then the game is constantly evolving with more than 7.2 million enthusiasts and international championships held all over the world.
-Whether you’re an experienced snowboarder or you’re simply fascinated by the sport, here are 40 interesting facts about snowboarding that you can share with your crew and friends…
+Since then the sport is constantly evolving with more than 7.2 million enthusiasts and international championships held all over the world.
+Whether you’re an experienced snowboarder or you’re simply fascinated by the sport, here are some fun facts about snowboarding to share with your crew…

 Because he strapped two skis together and used rope for steering, it looked like he was surfing and so the wife blessed the act with the name “Snurfing”, combining the words “Snow” and “Surfing”.